amoux/david/README.md

-# david nlp 💬
+# david nlp toolkit 💬

-* David is an NLP toolkit implemented with Gensim, Tensorflow, PyTorch, NLTK, and spaCy among other open-source libraries.
+The goal of this toolkit is to speed the time-consuming steps to obtain, store, and pre-process textual data from youtube, and implementing natural language processing techniques to extract highly specific information, such as the indications of product or service trends across enterprises.
+There's much potential in being able to get valuable information for analytics objectives.

+- In development (Web-App)

+  - Vuepoint is an analytics web-application that helps content creators by automating the tedious task of manually having to scroll and read through multiple pages of comments to understand what an audience wants.
+And extracts the vital information that is relevant to each content creator without the noise!

+- Some objectives:
+  - Semantic analytics applications for content creators.
+  - Social marketing trends of interest.

-*The goal for David is to assist content creators to increase the exposure on YouTube and their videos in the presence of more viewers.
-From live/historical textual information.*
+_The goal for David is to assist content creators to increase the exposure on YouTube and their videos in the presence of more viewers.
+From live/historical textual information._

 ## configuration

-* clone or download the repo. use `git pull` to have the latest release.
+- clone or download the repo. use `git pull` to have the latest release.

 ```bash
 git clone https://github.com/amoux/david
 ```

-Error installing `pattern`: ***OSError: mysql_config not found***
+Error installing `pattern`: **_OSError: mysql_config not found_**

 > **NOTE** before you install all the dependecies, the package `pattern` is known to have a common error due to the missing `libmysqlclient-dev` linux package. to fix this issue run the following command before installing the requirements.